IUSCA/bioloop/docs/upload.md

 3. Chunks are uploaded sequentially.
 If a chunk upload fails, the client-side retries the upload upto 5 times before failing.

-4. The client first sends an HTTP request to upload a chunk to our main API server, which is then forwarded to another HTTP endpoint in the secure_download NGINX server, which writes the received chunk to the filesystem, after validating its checksum (this is the first stage of checksum validation).
+4. The client first sends an HTTP request to upload a chunk to our main API server, which is then forwarded to another HTTP endpoint in the secure_upload NGINX server, which writes the received chunk to the filesystem, after validating its checksum (this is the first stage of checksum validation).

+5. After all files' chunks are uploaded successfully, the client-side makes a request to the Rhythm API to trigger the `process_uploads` worker.

 ### 4.3 Directory structure
 The following directories on the Colo node are used for uploads: